parflow/parflow/docs/user_manual/pftools.rst

       pfbuilddomain database

-   This command builds a intake_subgrid array given a ParFlow database that contains the domain parameters and the processor topology.
+   This command builds a subgrid array given a ParFlow database that contains the domain parameters and the processor topology.

    ::